 Once the site was done, the real work began

 The client did not go with my top recommendation for hosting (Kinsta) and asked for other options.
-I begrudgingly offered 2 other well known hosting providers.
+I begrudgingly offered 2 other well-known hosting providers.
 The client decided to go with the absolute cheapest option – the basic WordPress Hosting account from Bluehost.

-I expected the migration to take less than hour.
+I expected the migration to take less than an hour.
 If they had chosen Kinsta, the migration, domain pointing, SSL certificate installation, domain search and replace all would have taken 10-15 mins.
 I know this from experience installing and pushing live over 200 sites in the last 6 months on Kinsta (the ease of migration is one of the reasons I became an affiliate!).
 With Bluehost, however, it racked up over 5 hours.